 There’ll be a lot of work in the coming months to figure out what caused such a surge in youth turnout this election (early estimates are placing it in the high 50 percentages).
 Brexit may have played a role.

 However, it seems unlikely to be a coincidence that the first political project of my generation to challenge neoliberalism occurred alongside an increased youth turnout by the largest margin since records began.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.